 We strongly recommend that you create an online account to which you register your Saver Card or cards.

-Only once Saver Cards are registered online will the credit be taken at the discounted rate (35p instead of 50p for a pedestrian single).
+Only once Saver Cards are registered online will the credit be taken at the discounted rate.

 - First: Create an ‘online account’, you can do this here.